MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 ### Deploying the telemetry agent

-The telemetry agent is built into Office Professional Plus, and Office 365 ProPlus editions of Office 2016 and doesn't have to be deployed separately.
-If your organization has any of the following versions of Office, you must deploy the Office 2016 agent to these clients.
+The telemetry agent is built into Office 365 ProPlus, Office 2019, Office 2016, and Office 2013 and doesn't have to be deployed separately.
+If your organization has any of the following versions of Office, you must deploy the Office 2019 or Office 2016 agent to these clients.

 - Office 2003